dumpus-app/dumpus-api/README.md

 We will only use a single task that will handle the downloading and the parsing, as they have to be executed on the same server.

-## Encoding/Decoding of saved packages
+## Data encryption

+Security is the key here.
+Dumpus splits the package data in two parts, sensitive (encrypted) and non-sensitive data.

-**Package ID** is MD5 hash of the full Discord link (UPN).
+**Package ID** is the MD5 hash of the full Discord link (UPN), used to identify the package in the database.
-**Package encrypted data** is encryption using the Discord link as the key (UPN).
+**Package sensitive data** is encrypted on the server side using the Discord link as the key (UPN).

+**Sensitive Data**:
+* First 10 messages of each text channel (including content)

+**Non-sensitive Data**:
+* User information (username, discriminator, avatar, etc.)
+* General statistics (guild count, top hours, etc.)
+* Top guilds, channels and DMs (name, message count, etc.)

-You therefore need to have the full Discord link to decode the package (to match the package ID **and** to decrypt the package data).
+The Discord link is **NEVER** stored in the database.
+Therefore, you always need to specify the full Discord link when making a request to the API, as it is the only way to decrypt the sensitive data.

-## Data processing

-The goal is to have the most data processed in advanced, so we avoid CPU consuming API calls.

 ## API Endpoints

 **NOTE: THESE ROUTES ARE NOT FINAL AT ALL AND WILL CHANGE WITHIN THE NEXT 5-6 DAYS**

+Header required for each request: `Authorization`: `Bearer <upn>`

 ### Package

-* `POST /api/process/<package_link>`: Starts the processing of the package and returns the package ID.
+* `POST /api/process`: Starts the processing of the package and returns the package ID with the decryption key.
+(WITHOUT AUTHORIZATION HEADER)
+    * body: JSON object containg a `package_link` property with the discord.click link.
 * `GET /api/process/<package_id>/status`: Returns the status of the processing package.

 ### General stats